You Were Never Lovelier: Plot

-But despite Bob's efforts to disappoint Maria, the two quickly fall in love.
+Despite Bob's efforts to disappoint Maria, the two quickly fall in love.
 With his plan gone awry, Acuña orders Bob to leave Buenos Aires.
-At the Acuña's 25th anniversary, Mr. Acuna plans to compose a farewell love note on his behalf while Cecy and Lita try to separate Bob and Maria, but fail.
-Mr. Acuña's wife sees him writing the note in his office and accuses him of cheating on her with another Maria, her dear friend Maria Castro.
-While Mr. Acuña tries to defend himself, Bob and Maria come into the office, where Bob has to confess that he hasn't been writing the love-letters to Acuña's daughter, disappointing Maria, who apologizes to Maria Castro.
+At the Acuña's 25th anniversary, Mr. Acuña plans to compose a farewell love note from Bob while Cecy and Lita try to separate Bob and Maria, but fail.
+Mrs. Acuña sees him writing the note in his office and accuses him of cheating on her with another Maria, her dear friend Maria Castro.
+While Mr. Acuña tries to defend himself, Bob and Maria come into the office, where Bob has to confess that he has not been writing the love letters to Acuña's daughter, disappointing Maria, who apologizes to Maria Castro.

 Impressed by Bob's behavior, Acuña grants him permission to begin dating Maria.
 After repeated deliveries of flowers fail to impress Maria, Bob asks for Mr. Acuña's help, who tells him about Lochinvar, a fictional knight who was Maria's first love interest.
 Bob imitates him and tries to dance, which impresses Maria who decides to forgive Bob and stay with him.